haikus-in-c/haikus-in-c.github.io/_posts/2013-08-11-bash-todo-list-tool.markdown

 > desktop as a kind of bucket I need to empty....

 Unfortunately, my desktop isn't so clean.
-I've got all sorts of music and image files lying around, in addition to miscellaneous stuff that's not related at all to programming.
-So, I decided to heavily edit this todo script to accept several command line options that allow a user to set a priority for a task (top - mid - low), print all the tasks in the todo list, organized by priority, and remove any task.
-All the task files, which are the exact same empty files created with the touch command as in Holman's original, are organized under one directory at ~/Desktop/todo.
-Within todo, there are three more directories, todo/top, todo/mid, and todo/low.
+I've got all sorts of music and image files lying around, and I'm too lazy to clean it all up.
+So, I decided to heavily edit this todo script to keep all the task files, which are the exact same emtpy files created with the touch command as in Holman's original, organized by priority under one directory at ~/Desktop/todo.
+Within todo, there are more directories, todo/top, todo/mid, and todo/low.
 Each of these represents one priority category.

 With my script, any time you're at the shell you can type: